interactions-py/interactions.py/docs/events.rst

-Additionally, if you struggle with getting the values, you can check :ref:`how it is handled internally <https://github.com/interactions-py/library/blob/stable/interactions/api/gateway/client.py#L263-L378>`.
+Additionally, if you struggle with getting the values, you can check :ref:`how it is handled internally `.

-After this, lets look at events from the Discord API.
+After this, let us look at events from the Discord API.

 Discord API Events
 ******************

 Events in this section do not match the name needed to put into the function.
-Please check :ref:`above <events:How to listen for events>` for how to get the correct name.
+Please check :ref:`above ` for how to get the correct name.

-There is a lot of events dispatched by the Discord API.
+There are a lot of events dispatched by the Discord API.
 All of those can be found `here`_.

 The events ``HELLO``, ``RESUMED``, ``RECONNECT``, ``INVALID SESSION`` and ``TYPING START`` are not dispatched by the library.

-``TYPING START`` will be included into the :raw socket create event.
+``TYPING START`` will be included in the raw socket create event.
 You can also listen for it if you choose to subclass the WebSocketClient

-The event ``VOICE STATE UPDATE`` can be only received with the voice :ref:`Extension <faq:Extension Libraries>`.
+The event ``VOICE STATE UPDATE`` can be only received with the voice :ref:`Extension `.

 Lets now have a look at a few events:

 Event: ``READY``
 ^^^^^^^^^^^^^^^^
-This event fires whenever ``READY`` is dispatched by discord.
+This event fires whenever ``READY`` is dispatched by Discord.
 This happens when connecting to the web socket server.

 This function takes no arguments.